minio/minio/README.md

 For deployments behind a load balancer, proxy, or ingress rule where the MinIO host IP address or port is not public, use the `MINIO_BROWSER_REDIRECT_URL` environment variable to specify the external hostname for the redirect.
 The LB/Proxy must have rules for directing traffic to the Console port specifically.

+Example:<br>
-For example, consider a MinIO deployment behind a proxy `https://minio.example.net`, `https://console.minio.example.net` with rules for forwarding traffic on port :9000 and :9001 to MinIO and the MinIO Console respectively on the internal network.
+If MinIO is accessible at a proxy `https://minio.example.net`, `https://console.minio.example.net` with rules for forwarding traffic on port :9000 and :9001 to MinIO and the MinIO Console respectively on the internal network.
 Set `MINIO_BROWSER_REDIRECT_URL` to `https://console.minio.example.net` to ensure the browser receives a valid reachable URL.

 Similarly, if your TLS certificates do not have the IP SAN for the MinIO server host, the MinIO Console may fail to validate the connection to the server.
 Use the `MINIO_SERVER_URL` environment variable  and specify the proxy-accessible hostname of the MinIO server to allow the Console to use the MinIO server API using the TLS certificate.

+Example:<br>
-For example: `export MINIO_SERVER_URL="https://minio.example.net"`
+`export MINIO_SERVER_URL="https://minio.example.net"`

 | Dashboard                                                                                   | Creating a bucket                                                                           |
 | -------------                                                                               | -------------                                                                               |